pinohu/DYNASTY/ohu-legacy-codex/templates/legal/trusts/crummey-trust-template.md

 ## Purpose

 This template provides a Crummey Trust Agreement for minor children, allowing annual exclusion gifting ($18,000 per child per contributor) while maintaining control over assets until children reach specified ages.
-These trusts merge into The Enterprise Trust when children reach age 25.
+These trusts merge into The Dynasty Trust when children reach age 25.

 **IMPORTANT**: This template must be reviewed and customized by qualified estate planning counsel before execution.